Some phenomenological aspects of a new $U(1)'$ model: Phenomenology

 Considering the central values, the experimental masses of the phenomenological quarks are \cite{data}:

 Using the above values, the relations (\ref{ct-ratio}), (\ref{ds-ratio}) and (\ref{ub-ratio}) leads to:

-Fig. \ref{fig2} shows the top quark coupling $Y_t$ as function of the light-quark coupling $Y_U$ according to (\ref{numeric1}), which exhibits two possible solutions which lead to two different mass schemes.
+Fig. \ref{fig4} shows the top quark coupling $Y_t$ as function of the light-quark coupling $Y_U$ according to (\ref{numeric1}), which exhibits two possible solutions which lead to two different mass schemes.
 First, the {\it traditional scheme}, where $Y_t/Y_U \approx 135.05$ is required to fit the experimental masses, and where small variations of $Y_U$ imply large variations of $Y_t$.
 This ratio implies an asymmetry factor $\epsilon _{Ut} \approx -0.985$.
 Second, we obtain a "{\it natural scheme}" where $Y_t/Y_U \approx 1.03$, which is consistent with a symmetry where degenerated up-type Yukawa couplings is favored, with $\epsilon _{Ut} \approx -0.015$.
-Fig. \ref{fig3} shows $Y_D$ as function of the ratio $\nu _{\sigma}/m_T$ according to (\ref{numeric3}), where we assume for simplicity that $y_1 \sim c_1 \sim Y_D$.
+Fig. \ref{fig5} shows $Y_D$ as function of the ratio $\nu _{\sigma}/m_T$ according to (\ref{numeric3}), where we assume for simplicity that $y_1 \sim c_1 \sim Y_D$.
 We see that large values of $Y_D$ require small values of the VEV $\nu _{\sigma}$ in relation to the mass of the $T$- quark.
 For example, if $m_T \sim 1$ TeV, to obtain $Y_D \sim 0.01$ and $0.1$, we require that $ \nu _{\sigma } \sim 70 $ and $7$ GeV, respectively.
 Finally, we find from (\ref{ds-ratio}) that the large splitting between $m_d$ and $m_s$ is consequence of the existence of non-degenerated heavy massive quarks according to (\ref{numeric2}).
 For example, if $M_{J^2} \sim 1$ TeV, then $M_{J^1} \sim 20$ TeV to obtain the observable $m_d/m_s$ ratio.
+Thus, the model predict beyond standard model particles that produce as consequence a large mass hierarchy observed among the SM quark families.